KavitaGitCode/PreplaceJS/session-4-tasks/concepts.md

 ## Lexical Enviornment

 Lexical environment is creatd when execution context created.
-Leaxical is the local memory + refernce to the lexical enviornment of its parent.Lexical Parent Means where that function is actually sits inside that code.
+Leaxical is the local memory + refernce to the lexical enviornment of its parent.
+Lexical Parent Means where that function is actually sits inside that code.
 Local Memory + lexical environment of parent function.
 And this we called Scope Chain

 - Can you explain the concept of scope in JavaScript